lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 After data exploration, often times we want to dive deeper into the hidden patterns in time series, such as trend, seasonality, changepoints, outliers, etc. Some of these insights not only helps understand the time series better, but can help later model forecasting too.

-To do these detection, Lady H. has experimented with 2 latest time series toolkits, Kats and Greykite.
+To do these detections, Lady H. has experimented with 2 latest popular time series toolkits, Kats and Greykite.

-* [Kats][1] is a time series toolkit developped by Facebook Research.
+* [Kats][1] is an open source time series toolkit developped by Facebook Research.
 * [Greykite][2] provides a framework for time series forecasting with its flagship algorithm Silverkite, it also provides exploratory analysis on time series.

 Which is a better choice?
-Or when to use what? <b>Kats vs Greykite!</b> The competition time begins!
+Or when to use what? <b>Kats vs Greykite!</b> The competition begins!

 ## Installation

 ### Install Kats

-Kats didn't have frequent update.
+Kats doesn't have frequent update as many other popular open source libraries.
 Lady H. was super busy with her work and life at the time, and only had no more than 1 hour each day to take care of the garden.
 So it took her 3 months to finish testing the superpower of the sprout in this stop.
-During this period, Kats stayed in v0.1, never changed.
-Such low updating frequency is rare among open source libraries from a giant company.
+During this period, Kats stayed in version 0.1.0, never changed.
+Such low updating frequency is rare among open source libraries from giant companies.

 The installation of Kats was tricky, and the problems often happened in Prophet related features.